learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

 - Added a big board to the phase zero management page to track student lottery registration over time.
 - Added an option to supply a list of winners for the phase zero student lottery (instead of the default random algorithm).
 - Moved the schedule snippets that you can include in comm panel emails to templates, allowing them to be overriden.
+- Added a class registration filter to the comm panel, group text, and arbitrary user list modules.
+- Added tags "student_profile_hide_fields", "volunteer_profile_hide_fields", "educator_profile_hide_fields", and "guardian_profile_hide_fields" that allow any fields in the profile forms to be hidden (except for email address all profile forms and grade for the student profile form).

 Minor bug fixes
 ~~~~~~~~~~~~~~~